-1630s, "capable of shaping or molding," from Latin plasticus, from Greek plastikos "able to be molded, pertaining to molding, fit for molding," also in reference to the arts, from plastos "molded, formed," verbal adjective from plassein "to mold" (see plasma).
-Surgical sense of "remedying a deficiency of structure" is first recorded 1839 (in plastic surgery).
-Meaning "made of plastic" is from 1909.
-Picked up in counterculture slang with meaning "false, superficial" (1963).
-Plastic explosive (n.) attested from 1894.
+Hence "capable of change or of receiving a new direction" (1791).
+The surgical sense of "remedying a deficiency of structure" is recorded by 1839 (in plastic surgery).
+Meaning "made of plastic" is from 1909; this was picked up in counterculture slang and given an extended meaning "false, superficial" (1963).
+Plastic explosive (n.) "explosive material with a putty-like consistency" is attested from 1894.